 Rental Licensing Information

-The City of Columbia Heights has a moratorium on new rental licenses for single-family residential homes.
-Information on the interim ordinance can be found here.
+The City of Columbia Heights has a cap on the number of rental licenses for single-family residential homes.
+Information on the ordinance can be found here

 RENTAL LICENSE REQUIRED